Contemporary history: 2001–present

 In the Arab world, a series of anti-government protests, uprisings, and armed resistances known as the Arab Spring (2010–2012) began after a revolution in Tunisia that ended the country's dictatorship.
 The Egyptian revolution in 2011 led to a political crisis and a second change of power in a 2013 coup d'état; in Libya and Yemen, successful revolutions gave way to protracted political crises and civil wars.
 Protests against Syrian leader Bashar al-Assad led to a multi-sided civil war (2011–2024) that ultimately ended after the fall of the Assad regime in 2024 amid a regional crisis triggered by the October 7 attacks in 2023 and subsequent Gaza war.
 The Gaza war also led to an Israeli invasion of Lebanon that largely destroyed Hezbollah and a significant escalation of the Iran–Israel proxy conflict.
 Fears of Iran's nuclear program led to a 2015 international deal to limit it and growing Arab–Israeli normalization which included the 2020 signing of the Abraham Accords.
+In 2026, a US–Israeli war on Iran began intended to remove the Iranian regime through air strikes, which killed Ali Khamenei and resulted in retaliatory Iranian strikes against several Middle Eastern nations.

 Conflicts in the former Soviet Union continued; Russia invaded Georgia in 2008 and seized Crimea from Ukraine in 2014 after a pro-Western revolution in Ukraine, beginning a conflict that led to a full-scale Russian invasion of the country in 2022.
 The Nagorno-Karabakh conflict ended after Azerbaijan's victories in a war with Armenia (2020) and in a later offensive (2023) incorporated Artsakh into the country.
 Serbia and Montenegro dissolved in 2006 and Kosovo declared independence from Serbia two years later to partial recognition.
 NATO and the European Union continued to expand eastward; by 2024, 11 more countries had joined NATO and 13 had joined the EU, while the United Kingdom left the EU in 2020 after years of negotiations.

 In Africa, the end of the Second Sudanese Civil War allowed South Sudan to declare independence in 2011, and a subsequent civil war (2013–2020) ended in a ceasefire.
 Beginning in the 2020s, a series of coups d'état primarily in the Sahel installed military juntas in Mali, in Guinea, in Burkina Faso, in Niger, and in Gabon amid a regional Islamist insurgency and initiated a standoff (2023–2024) between ECOWAS and juntas in Niger, Mali, and Burkina Faso, which formed the Alliance of Sahel States in 2023 and established a confederation in 2024.
 A 2021 coup in Sudan ended the country's transition to democracy and resulting political crises began a civil war in 2023.
 The East African Community has developed and expanded across the continent while a military conflict between Rwanda and the Democratic Republic of the Congo has persisted since 2022.